Sport. Health. Nutrition. Gym. For style

 Types of protective drugs

-Impregnation must be chosen taking into account the negative effects that will be exerted on the stone during operation.
-Today, chemical manufacturers offer to use different types of impregnations.
+Impregnation must be selected taking into account the negative effects that will be exerted on the stone during operation.
+Today, chemical manufacturers offer different types of impregnations.
 The composition fills the pores and does not allow moisture to destroy the natural material.
 In addition, the stone becomes resistant to gasoline, salt, chemicals and other aggressive substances and retains its attractive appearance for many years.

 Depending on the composition, protective impregnations are of the following types: